AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

 >
 >If you [print out this checklist](/help/marketo/getting-started/setup-steps/setup-checklist.md), you can check items off as you complete them.

-1. Log in and create additional Marketo Users
+## Log in and create additional Marketo Users {#log-in-and-create-additional-marketo-users}

 1. Log in to Marketo [here](https://app.marketo.com/) using the credentials you received by email.